 - No battery level, power mode, memory status is reported by the UE to the network

 - Existing UE Assistance Information with overheating assistance (i.e. UE > NG-RAN) is reused as a means for the UE to indirectly request a reduction of QoS.
 The RAN performs necessary QoS adjustments depending on the reported existing overheating assistance information from the UE, its configuration of the relationship between this information and QoS, and Notification Control (QNC).

+The PCF gets the media codec information from the AF, and generate or update the PCC rules considering the application information (i.e. media codec information).